CamileDahdah/ManazelApp/README.md

 }

-The ID of the object is used for many purposes, including a reference to its sprite animation located in path: Resources/Sequences/&quot;ObjectID&quot;.
+The ID of the object is used for many purposes, including a reference to its sprite animation located in path: Resources/Sequences/"ObjectID".

 #### Arabic Support

- Unity Does not support Arabic text so I used a library called &quot;ArabicFix&quot; to attach and reverse the order of Arabic letters.
+ Unity Does not support Arabic text so I used a library called "ArabicFix" to attach and reverse the order of Arabic letters.

 #### Writing to Objects.json file in Android